openenergymonitor/EmonTxV3CM/readme.md

 If not, use a [5v USB to UART cable](https://shop.openenergymonitor.com/programmers) to upload the firmware to emonTx.

-Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting or else configure for serial connection
+Configure EmonHub on the receiving base station to decode the RFM data packet using the decoder below, note data whitening setting or else configure for serial connection.

 ### Using Arduino IDE

 1. Either download directly or use 'git clone' to download this repository into a directory called EmonTxV3CM in your Arduino Sketchbook directory.
-Ensure that both EmonTxV3CM.ino **and** config.ino are in the same folder.
+Ensure that both EmonTxV3CM.ino **and** rfm.ino are in the same folder.

 2. Either download directly or use 'git clone' to download the [EmonLibCM library](https://github.com/openenergymonitor/EmonLibCM) into your Arduino Libraries directory.